jamesbolitho/silverstripe-frontenduploadfield/README.md

 	$upload1->setRemoveFiles(true);

+For this to work a key is generated and saved in the database for each file that is uploaded through front end upload field.
+This is to provide a more secure way or identifying your files from front end forms.
+To remove this key after uploading you can add the following to your form submission processing function:

+	$file->removeFrontEndUploadKey();

 *Please note that this also removes files from assets as well.*

 Set to allow multiple file upload: